Last Updated on September 16, 2021 by Corinne Schmitt

 - Place in freezer until frozen.

-These are great for hot, sunny days.
+These are great for hot, sunny days, just like this Dragon Fruit Popsicle.
 Since we encourage our kids to have friends over (the more kids around, the more outdoor game options they have), these orange creamsicles are the perfect treat since they’re inexpensive to make and the kids love them.

 Create Your Own Nutritious Treat Recipes